haris-sujethan/Automated-Instagram-Growth-Bot/README.md

 - It redirects the user to a specific hashtag page on Instagram.

-- The bot proceeds to interact with the photos by liking them, following the user, and, with a 33% chance, leaving a comment.
+- The bot proceeds to interact with the photos by liking them, following the user, and commenting (comments only take place 34% of the time)

 - If any errors occur during the interaction process, the bot handles them gracefully and moves on to the next photo.